 Matt Fong Asian Americans in Public Finance Scholarship

 The Asian Americans in Public Finance (AAPF) is proud to sponsor the Matt Fong Asian Americans in Public Finance Scholarship for college students in an accredited four-year college or university in California interested in a career serving the public sector.
 Since inception in 2013, we have awarded 1-2 scholarships a year to students who have demonstrated strong academic achievement, are highly motivated to lead, and are dedicated to their communities or causes.
-With strong support from the Asian American community and industry participants, we have doubled the scholarship award from $2,500 to $5,000 per student in the past year to increase our support of the scholarship recipients.

 As a professional organization, Asian Americans in Public Finance strives to enhance, develop and promote the professional lives and careers of dedicated Asian Americans in public finance, as well as those interested in pursuing a career in public finance or the public sector.
 Public Finance is the study of government’s impact on the economy, and a profession in public finance involves the funding and financial management of public goods, services, and facilities provided directly by state and local governments, through its agencies or community not-for-profit organizations.
 A profession in this field requires a commitment to public service.